dylibso/chicory/README.md

 zero native dependencies or JNI.
 Chicory can run Wasm anywhere that the JVM can go.
 It is designed with simplicity and safety in mind.
 See the [development section](#development) for a better idea of what we are trying to achieve and why.

 > *Reach out to us*: Chicory is very early in development and there will be rough edges.
 We're hoping to talk to some early adopters and contributors before we formally announce it a beta to the world.
-Please [join our team Zulip chat](https://chicory.zulipchat.com/) if you're interested in providing feedback or contributing.
+Please [join our team Zulip chat with this invite link](https://chicory.zulipchat.com/join/4blqyz2u5boopvqqujc6tpxr) if you're interested in providing feedback or contributing.
 Or just keeping up with development.

 ## Getting Started